saccodd/intensive-care-unit-availability/README.md

 * single point of access
 * open to the public

 We hope that these datasets will further benefit research and analysis, and help us in the fight against COVID-19.
+E.g. data can be used for:
+* *monitoring of areas at capacity* (e.g. [VoiceToData dashboard for Italy](https://www.voicetodata.com) )
+* *hospital capacity planning*
+* *trend forecasting*
+* *YOUR IDEA* - get in touch with us!

 ### Data model